logo

 It depends on the severity of the bite, the dog’s previous bite history, if training and/or medication has made a positive difference, and the handler’s comfort with the situation and their ability to handle the dog.

 A dog that nips, leaves small scratches, or small punctures is a dog that can benefit from a combination of veterinary intervention and training for both the dog and their guardians.
-This dog gets rehomed a lot, and it does the new guardian and the dog a huge disservice, especially if the new guardian is unaware of their previous behavior.
+This dog gets rehomed a lot, and it does a huge disservice to both the new guardian and the dog, especially if the new guardian is unaware of their previous behavior.

 Still, some dogs with bite histories find themselves in a less stressful home and never bite again.
 A dog that has bitten several people badly may be salvageable, but that has to be weighed against public safety and the handler’s tolerance for lawsuits, fines, or jail for their dog’s behavior.